 There are moments when a thought suddenly changes everything.
 For me, it wasn't a scientific article.
-No study.
-No lecture.
+Not a study.
+Not a lecture.

-Dark, crumbly, living earth that smelled of the forest and somehow felt "right."
-Maybe you know the feeling too.
+Dark, crumbly, living soil that smelled of forest and felt somehow "right."
+Maybe you've experienced it too.
 Some gardens immediately feel peaceful.
 Some soils seem full of power.
-And some places feel as if they have a special aura.
+And some places feel as if they have a charisma of their own.
 For a long time, I thought this was just romanticism.
 Until I came across Philip Callahan.

 And suddenly, something began to connect.
 Not just zeolite.
 Not just basalt.
 Not just minerals.